rebeccazjy425/663_LDA_Tang-Zhang/README.md

     - "GibbsSamplingDMM.py", "pDMM.py": source code for Mixture of Unigrams model;
     - "output": folder for Mixture of Unigrams model output;
 - "README.md": this file, instructions on the repository;
-- "license.md": open source license.
+- "LICENSE": open source license.

 ***Write ups for each example and comparative studies, see the ipynb files of the specific examples.